xevrem/jsroguelike/README.md

-# hammerogue
+# jsroguelike
-A web-based roguelike game being developed for the [Hammer Gaming Community](http://hammergaming.com).
+An experimental web-based roguelike game based on jsrogue